emanuelepicas/GymLanguages/PasswordManager/README.md

-This is a Password Manager, tu use a simple and secure code.
+This is a Password Manager to use a simple and secure code.
 To install the modules required, run:
 ```
 pip install -r requirements.txt